Table of contents

 Whilst is viewed as archaic and literary, and it typically doesn’t read well with American audiences.
 This is especially the case with online content, which should be written simply.

 For these reasons, it is best to use the word while and banish whilst altogether.

 In most cases, when using the phrase off of, the of can be discounted altogether.
 For example:

 “She fell off the building.”

 In both cases, we are she has fallen from the chair.
 Of only serves to extend the sentence and is therefore useless.

 Although most people know how to use apostrophes, they can give writers a pause for thought when forming possessives.

-Generally, the possessive of a singular noun is formed by the adding of an apostrophe and s.
+Generally, the possessive of a singular noun is formed by adding ’s.
 This occurs whether the singular noun ends in s or not.
 For example: